SOLID

 public void saveToFile(String filename) {

-// Creates a file with given name and writes the invoice
+// Creates a file and writes the invoice

 }